-hat features of neural activity does the brain use to encode information about the external world?
-Ample evidence suggests that firing rates^{1,2} and temporal tuning properties^{3,4} of individual neurons show robust correlations with external variables.
-These first-order features of neural activity could serve as neural codes that are read by downstream structures to subsequently guide behavior5.
-Moreover, advances in in vivo multiunit recordings have allowed further appreciation for the role of neuronal population dynamics in supporting internal representations6-8.
+What features of neural activity does the brain use to encode information about the external world?
+Ample evidence suggests that the firing rates^{1,2} and temporal tuning properties^{3,4} of individual neurons show robust correlations with external variables.
+These first-order features of neural activity could serve as neural codes that are read by downstream structures to subsequently guide behaviour5.
+In addition, advances in in vivo multi-unit recordings have allowed further appreciation for the role of neuronal population dynamics in supporting internal representations^{6-8}.
 The timescale at which population activity is organized may be critical.
-In particular, coincidental spiking at the timescale of a neuron's membrane time constant (~10-30 ms for cortical neurons9) effectively drives downstream receiver neurons^{5,10}, can be parsed within network oscillations that pace firing of neuronal populations5 and can be rapidly stabilized through spike-timing-dependent plasticity (STDP)^{11,12}.
-Indeed, millisecond-timescale coactivity is a hallmark of some neural codes13-15.
-Such short-timescale coactivity organizes the firing of neurons with related tuning to external variables, giving rise to robust population-based representations that are congruent with those of their participating neurons^{14,16,17}.
-In addition, millisecond-timescale coactivity could also play a primary role in encoding information.
-That is, groups of neurons may encode a variable as a function of their joint activity regardless of whether each neuron is individually tuned to this variable.
-While this type of emergent coactivity-based coding has been described for physically well-defined variables, such as specific sensory inputs and actions^{18-20}, its possible cognitive function has not been explored.
+In particular, coincidental spiking at the timescale of a neuron's membrane time constant (~10-30 ms for cortical neurons9) effectively drives downstream receiver neurons^{5,10}, can be parsed within network oscillations that pace firing of neuronal populations5, and can be rapidly stabilized through spike-timing-dependent plasticity (STDP)^{11,12}.
+Indeed, millisecondtimescale coactivity is a hallmark of some neural codes 13-15.
+Such short-timescale coactivity organises the firing of neurons with related tuning to external variables, giving rise to robust, population-based representations that are congruent with those of their participating neurons^{14,16,17}.
+Moreover, millisecond timescale coactivity could also play a primary role in encoding information.
+That is, groups of neurons may encode a variable as a function of their joint activity regardless of whether, individually, each neuron is tuned to this variable.
+While this type of emergent, coactivity-based coding has been described for physically well-defined